brototibiswas/weatherApp/README.md

 # Weather App
 *In progress/Will be adding React in the future*

 This is a weather application made using JQuery that shows the current weather condition of your location.
-The weather data are provided by [Weatherstack API](https://weatherstack.com/).
+The weather data are provided by [Weather API](https://www.weatherapi.com/).

+## Issue
+This app sometimes does not work on Google Chrome because of Chrome's security on accessing user location.
+Use Firefox is case of times like this

 ### Features
 - Dynatically changing background based on weather condition